wprusik/watchdock/README.md

 # WatchDock

-WatchDock monitors Docker containers, raises alerts for restart loops and long inactivity, and exposes a small web panel.
+Watchdog monitor for Docker containers, raises alerts for restart loops and long inactivity, and exposes a small web panel.

 ## Requirements